-LGR5 is currently the most widely recognized and utilized stem cell marker in the gastrointestinal tract and several other epithelial tissues and it is upregulated in a substantial fraction of solid tumors (1,2).
+LGR5 is currently the most widely recognized and utilized stem cell marker in the gastrointestinal tract and several other epithelial tissues, and it is up-regulated in a substantial fraction of solid tumors (1, 2).
 However, the exact roles and mechanisms of LGR5 in normal adult stem cells and cancer cells remain poorly defined.
-Notably, expression of LGR5 is not essential for the survival of crypt stem cells in vivo or ex vivo (6.28).
-The function of LGR5 in cancer cells appeared to be tumortype dependent, with tumor suppressor-like activity in colon and liver cancer cells and tumor-promoting activity in other cancer cell types (15,16,46).
-Mechanistically, multiple studies showed that LGR5 can bind the RSPO1-4 family of stem cell factors to potentiate Wnt/β-catenin signaling HEK293T cells (5,6,8).
-RSPOs (with the exception of RSPO4) also bind to the two RNF43/ZNFR3 ligases ubiquitinate Wnt receptors for degradation and the co-crystal structure of LGR5-RNF43-RSPO had been solved (47,48).
-Based on these studies the current model is that LGR5, like LGR4, functions as a highaffinity co-receptor of RSPOs facilitating the binding of RSPOs to inhibit RNF3/ZNRF3, leading to enhanced Wnt signaling (49).
+Notably, expression of LGR5 is not essential for the survival of crypt stem cells in vivo or ex vivo (6, 28).
+The function of LGR5 in cancer cells appeared to be tumor-type dependent with tumor suppressor-like activity in colon and liver cancer cells and tumor-promoting activity in other cancer cell types (15, 16, 46).
+Mechanistically, multiple studies showed that LGR5 can bind the RSPO1-4 family of stem cell factors to potentiate Wnt/ β -catenin signaling in HEK293T cells (5, 6, 8).
+RSPOs (with the exception of RSPO4) also bind to the two E3 ligases RNF43 and ZNFR3, which ubiquitinate Wnt receptors for degradation, and the co-crystal structure of LGR5-RNF43-RSPO has been solved (47, 48).
+Based on these studies, the current model is that LGR5, like LGR4, functions as a high-affinity

+Figure 7.
+KD of LGR5 in LoVo colon cancer cells altered cytoskeletal structure and decreased the level of membrane-associated IQGAP1 and β -catenin.
+A, WB results in control and LoVo cells with KD of IQGAP1 or LGR5.
+B, confocal images of LGR5 (green) in control and cells with KD of IQGAP1 or LGR5.
+F-actin was stained with rhodamine-labeled phalloidin (red).
+C, confocal images of IQGAP1 in control and LoVo cells with KD of LGR5 or IQGAP1.
+D, quantification of membrane-associated IQGAP1.
+Breventification of cytoplasmic β -catenin based on relative signal intensity.
+Error bars are S.E. (n = 20-30 cells). and , $\rho \leq 0.01$ and 0.001, respectively, compared with B cyto β -cate, cytoplasmic β -catenin; $t\beta$ -ca co-receptor of RSPOs, facilitating the binding of RSPOs to inhibit RNF3/ZNRF3, leading to enhanced Wnt signaling (49).
 However, direct evidence of RSPO-LGR5 mediating the inhibition of RNF43/ZNRF3 has never been reported.
-Furthermore, KO of LGR5 in multiple tissues led to increase in levels of Axin2 (marker of Wnt/β-catenin signaling), suggesting that LGR5 does not play a major, positive role in Wnt/β-catenin signaling in stem cells in vivo Remarkably, a consistent finding is that LGR5 overexpression in cancer cells alters actin cytoskeleton structure and increases cell-cell adhesion in the absence of endogenous exogenous RSPO or stimulation (15,16).
-Such LGR5-induced changes in actin-cytoskeleton are unlikely mediated by inhibition of RNF43/ZNRF3 since these changes occur in the absence of RSPOs which are essential for interacting with RNF43/ZNRF3.
-Here we present evidence for a novel mechanism where LGR5 is coupled to the intracellular scaffold signaling protein IQGAP1 to regulate the actin cytoskeleton and cell-cell adhesion.
+Furthermore, KO of LGR5 in multiple tissues led to increased levels of Axin2 (marker of Wnt/ β -catenin signaling), suggesting that LGR5 does not play a major, positive role in Wnt/ β -catenin signaling in stem cells in vivo (12-14).
+Remarkably, a consistent finding is that LGR5 overexpression in cancer cells alters the actin cytoskeleton structure and increases cell-cell adhesion in the absence of endogenous or exogenous RSPO stimulation (15, 16).
+Such LGR5-induced changes in the actin cytoskeleton are unlikely to be mediated by inhibition of RNF43/ZNRF3 because these changes occur in the absence of RSPOs, which are essential for interacting with RNF43/ZNRF3.
+Here, we present evidence for a novel mechanism whereby LGR5 is coupled to the intracellular scaffold signaling protein IQGAP1 to regulate the actin cytoskeleton and cell- cell adhesion.